 Dawn said, “What do you mean, the worst, and for now?”

 “Give me a few seconds—I’ll try to explain it to everybody and see if we can keep them from panicking again.”
 He nodded to the new arrivals, turned and pulled down his mike.
 “Ladies and gentlemen I’d like your attention, please.”

-There were sobs, moans, and some murmuring and then a couple of voices suggested that the driver should be allowed his say.
-He had, after all, delivered them safely so far, if a little shaken.
+There were a few sobs and some murmuring and then a couple of voices suggested that the driver should be allowed his say.
+He had, after all, delivered them safely so far if a little shaken.

-“Go on, mate,” Calvert shouted.
+“Go on, mate,” Calvin shouted.
 “Let’s hear it.”
 The young black guy had a distinctive accent and a deep voice.

 “Right,” Paul said.
 “First of all, we’ve got two more in our group.
 He nodded down to indicate the Forestry Commission people.
 I’d like you all to try and hold back from screaming and panicking—it will do no good for any of us, and only upset those people who are trying to come to terms with what’s happening.”

 There were a few murmurs and then a commanding male voice from earlier broke the relative silence.
 “What makes you such a bloody expert on when we should or shouldn’t panic—you’re a bloody coach driver?”

 “Could you tell me your name and what you do for a living?”
 Paul shouted without the use of the PA system.